-The following is a list of services and supplies or expenses not covered by this Plan.
-The Plan Administrator and its designees will have discretionary authority to determine the applicability of these exclusions and terms of the Plan and determines eligibility and entitlement to Plan benefits.
-Any amount you pay toward services that are not covered or otherwise excluded will not count toward your out-of-pocket maximum.
+The following is a list of services, and supplies, or expenses that are limited or not covered (excluded) by this Plan.
+Participants may pay out of pocket for these, but any The Plan Administrator and its designees will have discretionary authority to determine the applicability of these exclusions and terms of the Plan and determines eligibility and entitlement to Plan benefits.
+Any amount youparticipants pay toward services that are not covered or otherwise excluded will not count toward youthe Fout-of-pocket maximum.

 Abortion: Elective termination of pregnancy (abortion) is excluded from the plan, other than medically indicated abortions that are medically necessary to save the life of the mother and complications of such abortions.
+Abortions are covered in accordance with NRS 442.250.